m-wallner/Udacity-Data-Engineering-Nanodegree/6 Capstone Project/README.md

 # CapstoneProject: Enriching US Immigration Data with Further Data Sources

 This project's goal is to further enrich US I94 immigration data with airports, temperature and demographics data for have a broader data spectrum for analysis.
-For example, the enrichment of immigration data with temperature attributes enables us to analyze if there is a correlation between immigration inflow and temperature.
+For example, the enrichment of immigration data with airport attributes enables us to analyze if there is a correlation between immigration inflow from a certain city and any attribute of a city's airport.

 The complete process is laid out in the Jupyter notebook "Capstone Project.ipynb".